rjayroach/prepd.orig/ansible/README.md

+# Using

-# Adding a new Application to a Project
+## Adding a new Application to the Application Group

 Applications are defined using Ansible Playbooks

-On local (Vagrant) or developer (ec2) master, add the following files in ~/project_name/ansible
+In the Developer IE, add the following files in ~/project_name/ansible:

 - Create the application installation settings

-file: vars/app-dev.yml
+# Notes

-#### Services and source code
+## Services and source code

-file: app-dev.yml
+file: config-development.yml

 This playbook:
 - installs the application's service dependencies on local machine
 - pulls the application sources from a repository
 - initializes the application(s)

-#### Application Templates

-file: templates/*
-NOTE: No example currently

-### Application Variables

-#### Global for application

-file: inventory/group_vars/all/vars.yml

-#### Environment Specific - local

-file: inventory/group_vars/local/vars.yml

-#### Environment Specific - local (encrypted)

-file: inventory/group_vars/local/vault

-## Getting docker running with Ansible

-1. build the base image as a separate project
-2. build folr5 as a docker image using ansible

-Questions:
-- using a single Dockerfile for multiple projects
-- need to get the env file setup for the proper environment and specify in folr/docker-compose.yml
-- this should get the correct env file for the environment

-## Setup

-1. Copy ../developer.yml.example to ../developer.yml and edit with your credentials
-2. Create ../vault-password.txt

-## Notes on Roles
+## Ansible Roles

 1. common
 - install packages common across all servers, e.g. tcpdump, tmux